Mak DIY spooky candle holders using thrifted jars, Mod Podge, and vintage photos. Quick, easy, and perfect for party decor or your Halloween mantle!

 Save Print

-Halloween Candle Holders
+Spooky Candle Holders

-Learn how to make spooky candle holders using vintage photos and Mod Podge!
+Learn how to make candle holders using spooky vintage photos and Mod Podge!
 Make these for a Halloween mantle.

 Prep Time45 minutes